 Partners are sometimes nervous that a doula might take over their role, and they'll be "shut out" of the labor process.
 That is not the case at all!
 Partners and doulas actually complement each other in labor.
 A doula is kind of like a tour guide in a foreign country.
 Your tour guide doesn't take away from your trip, she enhances it for both of you.
 The same is true of your doula.
 She can help you both navigate the health care system and understand the process of labor and birth.
 We often find ourselves reassuring partners about the normal sights and sounds of labor, which can be disconcerting to even the best prepared support person.
 Your partner knows you, and we know birth.

-Doulas can show partners particular techniques to help the laboring woman, based on exactly what is happening in her body at that moment.
+Doulas can show partners particular techniques to help the person in labor, based on exactly what is happening in her body at that moment.
 Experiencing back labor?
 "We might try this counterpressure technique, let me show you exactly where to put your hands."
 Relaxing in the bath?
-"How about gently pouring water over her belly with each contraction, like this.
+"How about gently pouring water over the belly with each contraction, like this.
 Yes, that's it, just like that!"
-Mom is laboring in the bathroom?
+Laboring on the toilet?
 "Here, let me get the birth ball so you can sit on the ball and she can lean on your to rest between contractions."

 During labor, the person giving birth usually retreats into their own private "laborland."
 As doulas, we often find ourselves bonding closely with the partners during the birth, as we work together to figure out the best way to support the laboring mom.
 In our experience, partners really love having a doula as their "wing-man" through the birth.